-In order to keep you and your clients safe, check your older products for these warning signs and consider labelling your products with the date you purchased them on.
+In order to keep you and your makeup artistry clients safe, check your older products for these warning signs and consider labeling your makeup products with the date you purchased them on.
 Store your items in a clean bin or drawer, only touch them with sanitized hands, and ensure all caps and lids are secure after use.

 wow! this is good to know. i have a bin full of old mascaras that i need to get rid of.